sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 {% endhighlight %}

-As you can see, the context  is be initialized with instances of any class that it will need to collaborate with in order to run.
+As you can see, the context is initialized with instances of any class that it will need to collaborate with in order to run.

-Moving all the business logic into contexts or use-cases has will ultimately change the saw that our Rails model classes look.
+Moving all the business logic into contexts or use-cases will ultimately change the saw that our Rails model classes look.
 We end up with barebones models that simply manage validations and the relationships to other models (has\_many or  belongs\_to code).
 And our software consists of a bunch of Plain Old Ruby Objects (POROs), which is a big win.
 For more on POROs, checkout [this post](http://blog.steveklabnik.com/posts/2011-09-06-the-secret-to-rails-oo-design).